kishorenc/road/README.md

 #Quick Start

 Integrating Road with your Express application is really simple.
-You need a simple route file with atleast the default route defined in your application root.
+You need a route file defined in your application root.

 	// routes.js (place this in your application root) module.exports = [
-		['all', '/:controller?/:action?/:id?'] // default route
-	];
+		['map', 'get', '/testControllerShowMethod', 'index', 'custom'] // optional, this can be just empty ];

 Tell express to let Road handle the routing this way: